lnrri3665421/notes/README.md

 In brief:
 "Defend against invalid inputs, prioritize error handling and clarity, value documentation, seek simplicity and readability, and always use version control."

+# 2024-03-05
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable code that's easy to understand and maintain.
+Remember, 'Simplicity is prerequisite for reliability' as quoted by Edsger W. Dijkstra.
+Always strive to reduce complexity; it not only makes your programs more robust but also enhances collaboration and reduces debugging time.
+Use abstractions wisely, refactor mercilessly, and automate testing wherever possible.
+And lastly, never underestimate the value of well-documented code."

+In practice, this means:
+1. Keep functions and methods short and single-purpose.
+2. Use descriptive names for variables and functions.
+3. Follow established design patterns and principles.
+4. Optimize for readability and modularity over premature optimization.
+5. Continuously learn and adapt to new technologies and best practices.